Jeromeschmidt/course_and_assignment_API/README.md

 # Course and Assignment API

-This API allows users to add courses and assignments that can only be viewed by other users
+This API allows users to add courses and assignments that can only be viewed by other users.

 API available at https://course-and-hw-api.herokuapp.com/